 Please note that Fourth and Franks is its own division.
 Participants do not compete against the regular Firecracker 5K runners but rather have their own age groups and awards.
 Please note that Special Dietary Needs contestants are not eligible for the Grand Champion titles.

-Once our race is done, stick around for more family fun: the 27th Annual Ann Arbor Jaycees’ Fourth of July Parade with its many floats, costumed marchers, and other festive participants.
+Once our race is done, stick around for more family fun: the Ann Arbor Jaycees’ Fourth of July Parade with its many floats, costumed marchers, and other festive participants.
 Enjoy the children’s decorated-bike brigade and the music played by our local high-school marching bands.
 Be sure to keep an eye out for our Firecracker 5K overall winners, who’ll be celebrating their success with a parade-style victory lap around Ann Arbor!
 The Fourth of July Parade starts at 10 AM.
 For more information and to learn how you can participate, visit the parade web site.

 Each of our Firecracker 5K and Firecracker 5K: Fourth and Franks participants will receive: